Equity-Linked Life Insurances on Maximum of Several Assets: Abstract

 \section{Abstract}

-This paper presents pricing and hedging methods for segregated funds and unit--linked life insurance products that are based on a Bayesian Markov--Switching Vector Autoregressive (MS--VAR) process.
-Here we assumed that a regime--switching process is generated by a homogeneous Markov process and a residual process follows a heteroscedastic model.
-An advantage of our model is it depends on economic variables and is not complicated.\\[3ex]
+Economic variables play important roles in any economic model, and sudden and dramatic changes exist in the financial market and economy.
+For this reason, to price and hedge equity--linked life insurance products, including segregated funds and unit--linked life insurance products on maximum price of several assets, this paper introduces Bayesian Markov--Switching Vector Autoregressive (MS--VAR) process.
+By assuming that a regime--switching process is generated by a homogeneous Markov process and a residual process follows a heteroscedastic model, we obtain joint distribution of endogenous variables and insured's future lifetime random variable under risk--neutral probability probability measure.
+Using the distribution function, we obtain net single premiums and hedging formulas of the equity--linked life insurance products.
+An advantage of our model is it depends on economic variables and is not complicated as compared to previous papers.\\[3ex]

 \textbf{Keywords:} Economic variables, segregated fund, unit--linked life insurance, Bayesian MS--VAR process, locally risk--minimizing strategy.